 I love what I do and enjoy working with people with a lot of different issues, but have a particular interest in mood (e.g., depression), anxiety (e.g., general, social, health), trauma, obsessive compulsive disorder, personality disorder, addiction and managing relationship breakdowns.
 I also have a special interest in working with gender dysphoria and providing WPATH letters for gender diverse patients to access gender-affirming treatments and I have an expertise working with the LGBT community more generally.

 I use various types of therapy and techniques in my work with people.
 My main modalities include cognitive behavioural therapy (CBT), schema therapy and acceptance commitment therapy (ACT), however i'm not a purist - I enjoy taking an individualised approach with each person.
+I also have a special interest in the use of Virtual Reality in therapy, particularly in the treatment of anxiety, and I use a VR setup validated for use in psychology treatment with patients who express interest and for whom this treatment is a valid approach.
 I'm a registered medicare provider, so rebates are available for eligible patients and services.